-Management actions implied by changes in age of recruitment to the fishery would also be quite different if production models or Y/R models were being used.
+Management actions implied by changes in age of recruitment to the fishery would also be quite different if production models or yield per recruit models were being used.
 Yield as a function of F as estimated with the age-structured model generally declined as the age of recruitment declined.
 In this example, if fish did not recruit until age 8, well after they matured, it would be virtually impossible to collapse the stock by fishing alone.
 However, if the fish recruited at age 4, one year prior to maturing, an F above 0.3 would be unsustainable.
 Y/R, on the other hand, was surprisingly insensitive to changes in the age of recruitment.
 If one considered only Y/R, there would be no apparent danger in Fs above 1.0 regardless of the age of recruitment to the fishery.
-Clearly, it would not be prudent to accept high levels of F based on Y/R analysis alone.
+Clearly, it would not be prudent to accept high levels of F based on yield per recruit analysis.

-In this study, an attempt is made to account for the uncertainties in the stock recruitment relationship.
+I have attempted to account for the uncertainties in the stock recruitment relationship here.
 While this is a rather simplistic approach, it does raise the question of how the uncertainties should be translated into limit reference points.
-Is it appropriate to use the upper Xth percentile of the B{msy} distribution and the lower Yth percentile of the F{msy} distribution?
+Is it appropriate to use the upper X^{th} percentile of the B{msy} distribution and the lower Y^{th} percentile of the F{msy} distribution?